Happy Thursday Stage 32 Community!

-As the Director of Content at Stage 32, Taylor loves helping our community share their stories on the Stage 32 blog and social media.
+As the Director of Community at Stage 32, Taylor loves helping our community share their stories on the Stage 32 blog.
 If you have a pitch for a Stage 32 blog post - send it her way!
-You can email her at firstname.lastname@example.org with your pitch and your favorite movie + corresponding snack (just for fun!)
+You can email her at email@example.com with your pitch and your favorite movie + corresponding snack (just for fun!)

 A native of Upstate NY, Angela is an actor/writer living in Los Angeles.
 She received her MFA in Acting from the University of Missouri-Kansas City, and has done a hefty amount of theatre since, most recently being featured in Ravenswood Manor at the Celebration Theatre in Hollywood (the LATimes said some pretty nice things about her, and that was awfully sweet of them).
 Her TV credits include: 9-1-1 (FOX), Agent Carter (ABC), Bored to Death (HBO), One Bad Choice (MTV).
 She’s also been in numerous commercials and has been largely cast as a mom ten years her senior.